 Now that your college decision is made, it is time to begin your “college career” at Bradley University.
 As you begin this experience, your emotions may range from excitement to nervousness.
 Orientation will give you the necessary tools to deal with these emotions and will help ensure your success at the University.

 Orientation is a necessary introduction to college life and to the challenges and opportunities students will encounter.
-Because of its importance, it is REQUIRED that students attend one of the thirteen 2-1/2 day sessions offered this summer.
-We limit each session to approximately 85 students.
+Because of its importance, it is REQUIRED that students attend one of the twelve 2-1/2 day sessions offered this summer.
+We limit each session to approximately 80 students.

 During Orientation, you will: